My Peer to Peer Lending Investments December 2018

 Want to know which peer to peer lending sites I’m currently investing in?
-Here are my current allocations as of October 1st 2018:
+Here are my current investments as of December 1st 2018:

 Funding Secure (Reducing to achieve better diversification)